MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-a-widget-to-a-dashboard.md

 ﻿<properties
-   pageTitle="Add image, text, video, and more to your dashboard" description="Documentation on how to add an image, video, text box, web code tile to a dashboard." services="powerbi" documentationCenter="" authors="mihart"
+   pageTitle="Add image, text, video, streaming data to your dashboard" description="Documentation on how to use the Add tile widget to add an image, video, text box, web code, and streaming data tile to a dashboard." services="powerbi" documentationCenter="" authors="mihart"